-Caster Steering Locks
+Caster Steering Locks Option

-The fiber tumbler is now equipped with caster steering locks.
+If the fiber tumbler was purchased with casters, the casters are now fitted with steering locks.
 It can be helpful when pushing the tumbler up a ramp to lock the casters in a straight-ahead position to prevent wandering to the side, and off the ramps.
 Each caster position is provided with a pin and 3 pin tubes.
 The pin is shown in the top, left tube in Figure 4A for the purpose of locking the wheel in a straight-ahead position.
 Both casters should be similarly locked for straight-ahead movement.
 A "brake" orientation is also provided for as shown in Figure 4B.
 If one caster is locked to the straight-ahead position, and the remaining caster is locked in a 90 degree position, the tumbler is effectively prevented from moving in any position.
 The pin tube shown in the lower, left position in Figure 4A is used for the 90 degree position, and the remaining pin tube is used for storing the pin when the caster is not locked.
 The brake orientation shown in Figure 4B is useful when operating the tumbler on a sloped surface.
 However, be careful to avoid steep slopes because the tumbler is fairly top heavy.

-Safety Enclosure
+Optional Safety Enclosure

-A safety enclosure has been provided with the tumbler to assist in keeping small children and animals away from the tumbler.
-The safety enclosure should encircle the tumbler as shown in Figure 5 whenever children or animals can be present in the area.
+If the optional safety enclosure has been provided with the tumbler to assist in keeping small children and animals away from the tumbler, the safety enclosure should encircle the tumbler as shown in Figure 5.
 However, the safety enclosure should never be relied on as the sole means of keeping children and animals away from the tumbler.
 It is provided with the intent of facilitating a safer operating environment, however, it is the responsibility of the tumbler user to maintain a safe operating environment.